Q&A about PPP Loans and the Employee Retention Credit

 - Expenditures for worker protection (e.g., masks and other personal protection equipment, construction of physical barriers, air filter systems, or expansion of additional indoor, outdoor, or combined business space, etc.)

-Will all companies greater than $2.0M be required to fill out the 3509/3510 or just the companies that ask for forgiveness?
+Will all companies with PPP loans greater than $2.0M be required to fill out the 3509/3510 or just companies that ask for forgiveness?

 Does the gross receipt reduction have to be pandemic related?
 If a contract expired in Sept, 2020 and was not renewed does that reduction qualify?